Skip to main content

 Catastrophic predictions: "This is too hard, I will never be able to do this" becomes "This is difficult right now.
 Most hard things get easier with repetition."

-The goal is not relentless positivity - it is accuracy.
+The goal is not relentless positivity.
+It is accuracy.
 You are not replacing negative thoughts with cheerful ones.
 You are replacing inaccurate thoughts with more realistic ones.

 4. Exposure and Response Prevention (ERP)